lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 File the program will output to.
 File extension will be used to determine download type.
 Valid extensions are: `.mp4` and `.m4a`.

 **-q / --quality**
-The quality the program will attempt to download, for example "1080p60", if not found will download highest quality stream.
+The quality that the program will attempt to download, for example "1080p60".
+If not found, the highest quality stream will be downloaded.

 **-b / --beginning**
-Time in seconds to crop beginning.
+Time in seconds to trim beginning.
 For example if I had a 10 second stream but only wanted the last 7 seconds of it I would use `-b 3` to skip the first 3 seconds.

 **-e / --ending**
-Time in seconds to crop ending.
+Time in seconds to trim ending.
 For example if I had a 10 second stream but only wanted the first 4 seconds of it I would use `-e 4` to end on the 4th second.

 Extra example, if I wanted only seconds 3-6 in a 10 second stream I would do `-b 3 -e 6`